vippsas/vipps-developers/vipps-test-environment.md

 ## Vipps test apps

 The test apps for iOS and Android are identical to the production apps, but connect to the Vipps test environment (MT) instead of the production environment.

 The test apps can be installed on the same device as the production apps without conflicts.
 The test apps use the `vippsMT://` URL scheme, and the production apps use `vipps://`.
 See installation instructions below.

-Only test users, with random "fake" phone numbers, are available in the test environments.
+Only test users, with random "fake" phone numbers, are available in the test environment.
 Normal Vipps users are not available, so you cannot use your own phone number with the test apps.

-**Important:**

-- Do _not_ use the test phone number in the production environment, as the test number may be a real phone number for a real Vipps user.
+**Important:** Do _not_ use the test phone number in the production environment, as the test number may be a real phone number for a real Vipps user.

 ### Install Vipps MT on iOS